ryansgot/android-java-coverage-merger/README.md

 # Releases

+## 0.0.3: Gradle 6+ Support
+* Gradle 6.0 backtracked on the way that you set `additionalSourceDirs` and `additionalClassDirs`, no longer allowing you to use the setters for them.
+Additioanlly, I had to change how execution files got added.

 ## 0.0.2: Gradle 5+ Support
 * Gradle 5.0 enforced that you use `additionalSourceDirs` and `additionalClassDirs` in an unfriendly way by throwing a `StackOverflowError` when you attempted to use the `sourceDirectories` and `classDirectories` setters.